Reactive-Network/documentation/docs/docs/index.md

 [ReactVM →](./reactvm.md) Learn about ReactVM and its purpose.

-[System Contract →](./system-contract.md) Explore the System Contract's features, including callback payments, pricing, and useful commands.
+[Economy →](./economy) Explore the Reactive Network's economy and callback payment mechanism.

 ## Step 2 — Reactive Essentials